zblenlighten/power/Development.md

           - Replication factor (set to 3 as default)
           - It is recommended that each broker to have up to 4K partitions and each cluster to have up to 200K partitions
           - Log compaction
-          - Advertised Host: advertised.host.name, advertised.listeners
+          - Advertised Host: advertised.host.name, advertised.listeners (private IP or public IP)
       - Core APIs
         - Producer
           - Configuration